zolweb/docker-npm/README.md

 #### [`alpine`, `latest` Dockerfile](https://github.com/mkenney/docker-npm/blob/master/alpine/Dockerfile)

 This image should be considered under development and may not be as stable as versioned images.
-This image is based on [node:alpine](https://hub.docker.com/_/node/).
+Based on [node:alpine](https://hub.docker.com/_/node/).

 #### [`node-10-alpine` Dockerfile](https://github.com/mkenney/docker-npm/blob/master/node-10-alpine/Dockerfile)